alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Lower tier transfer protocol

-This protocol does not restrict time windows or networks for deposit, supports read-write transfer volumes, and is used for less sensitive datasets.
+This protocol does not restrict time windows or networks for deposit, supports read-write transfer volumes (volumes which can be both read and edited), and is used for less sensitive datasets.
 Non-publically available data (Tier 1 and above) must still be encrypted in transit, with the encryption key transferred via a separate secure channel to the data.

 Software library distributions
 ------------------------------

 Maintainers of shared research computing Environments face a difficult challenge in keeping research algorithm libraries and platforms up to date - and in many cases these conflict.
-The use of single-project virtual Environments opens another possibility: downloading the software as needed for the project from package managers such as the Python package index.
-To achieve this in a secure Environment, without access to the external internet, requires maintenance of mirrors of package repositories inside the Environment.
+The use of single-project virtual Environments opens another possibility: downloading the software as needed for the project from package managers such as the Python package index, which automate the process of installing and configuring programs.
+To achieve this in a secure Environment, without access to the external internet, requires maintenance of mirrors (exact copies) of package repositories inside the Environment.

-Use of package mirrors inside the Environment means that the set of default installed packages can be kept to a minimum, reducing the likelihood of encountering package-conflict problems and saving on System Manager time.
+Use of package mirrors inside the Environment allows the set of default installed packages to be kept to a minimum, reducing the likelihood of encountering package-conflict problems (where a package can be prevented from being installed due to the presence of an existing package with the same name) and saving on
+System Manager time.

 At some tiers, however, not all software in the public repositories are immediately mirrored.
 Malicious software has occasionally been able to become an official download on official package mirrors.
 This is a low risk, since the Environment will not have access to the internet, but must still be guarded against at the higher tiers.

-At some tiers we mirror only whitelisted packages, at others we mirror the full package list but with a delay (during which the wider international research community will catch most malicious code on package mirrors.)
+At some tiers we mirror only whitelisted packages (packages which are explicitly marked as safe), at others we mirror the full package list but with a delay, during which the wider international research community will catch most malicious code on package mirrors.

 Storage
 -------

-What storage volumes exist in the analysis Environment?
+Which storage volumes exist in the analysis Environment?

 A Secure Data volume is a read-only volume that contains the secure data for use in analyses.
-It is mounted read-only in the analysis Environments that must access it.
+It is mounted as read-only in the analysis Environments that must access it.
 One or more such volumes will be mounted depending on how many managed secure datasets the Environment has access to.

 A Secure Document volume contains electronically signed copies of agreements between the Data Provider and the Turing.